-(a) a will substitute that is used to satisfy an existing debt or liability.

-(b) a will substitute where its purpose is to provide:

-(i) money or property that the beneficiary of the will substitute will likely require, or in respect of a business undertaking upon the event of death of the deceased spouse.
+- (a) a will substitute that is used to satisfy an existing debt or liability. - (b) a will substitute where its purpose is to provide: - (i) money or property that the beneficiary of the will substitute will likely require, or - (ii) compensation for loss that the beneficiary of the will substitute will likely suffer, in respect of a business undertaking upon the event of death of the deceased spouse.